English | Italiano

 I mean bringing investments to solve problems of both.

 I will make an example to make it easy: energy.
 We have got many crises, we are facing many crises, but every crisis hides also an opportunity.
 Now we have a problem in Europe about energy sources; Africa – North Africa but all Africa - is potentially a huge producer of energy, for itself mainly but also that it could export.
 Italy is interested for it is the ‘door’.
 So, concentrating our efforts on a strategy that ties our destiny for the future; it’s not something we’re doing for six months or three months, it’s something on which we want to grow together.
 So Italy decided to give, let’s say, the good example with its Mattei Plan for Africa.
 We’ve been choosing some topics – energy, infrastructure, agriculture, water, education, health – beginning with some nations and then widening the best practices, also involving the private sector – so, public and private resources.
-We put on it many, some billion euros of our cooperation, and I think it has to be matched also with other initiatives, for example at the European level – the Global Gateway -, at the G7 level – the PGII – and we are trying to match them.
+We put on it many, some billions of euro of our cooperation, and I think it has to be matched also with other initiatives, for example at the European level – the Global Gateway -, at the G7 level – the PGII – and we are trying to match them.

 Obviously, Libya is one of our priorities.
 We’ve been working on energy together, we are working on infrastructures together, we are working on training together, we are working on many topics which are very, very strategic for both, also for, yes, we have a so ancient cooperation that also for example in training people in the labour market can make the difference between us, but we’ve been choosing with Prime Minister Dabaiba, and we keep on talking about that – there will be a business forum in the next months that puts together our best companies.